sandiegopython/pythonsd.org/content/pages/getting-started.md

 Channels box.
 Fill out a captcha and you can talk to somebody from the group.
 There is almost always somebody in the chatroom although they may be away or sleeping.

-Feel free to ask one of the organizers of the monthly meetup which is always the fourth Thursday of every month.
-See our [meetup site](http://meetup.com/pythonsd) for the latest information.

 Common uses of Python